elementer23/Applied-AI-TVM/tvm/README.md

 This projects includes a .env.dist, this document includes examples of possible entries.
 Create a file called '.env' At a minimum, an LLM must be specified, a random secret value added, the allowed origins set, and a database connection string provided.

 ## Run the application
-First activate the venv by runnning:
+First activate the venv by running:
 ```bash
 .venv\Scripts\activate
 ```